SeasonLeague/income_prediction_model_using_machine_learning/README.md

 ### Dataset
 ---
 The model was trained on the "income.csv" dataset, which contains 48,842 samples with seven features: age, fnlwgt, education_num, capital_gain, capital_loss, hours_per_week, and income_level.
-The dataset is available in this repository in the "data" folder.

 ### Dependencies
 ---